 - REVO Speed: This is the best choice for body shops that perform large volumes of average repairs, as it was specifically designed for curing large surface areas.
 It can accommodate all sizes of passenger vehicles and the touchscreen control interface and sonars make it easy to use.
 The user simply selects the material that is being cured and the shade of the color and the sonars will indicate where to position the unit in relation to the panel and will automatically start the cure cycle and turn off when it’s done.
 The REVO Speed features semi-automatic operation.
 Once set in place, the REVO Speed will automatically move along the side of the vehicle or part, which allows for an even cure and makes it easy for the painter to operate.

 - REVO Rapid: This is designed for full-panel repairs or shops with space restrictions.
 There are two models available on an overhead rail system and two models that are available on wheels.
 The REVO Rapid is extremely versatile and can be used in either the paint booth or prep area to quickly cure filler or coatings.
 It can cure parts on or off two vehicles at the same time and, with the premium model, can also be used on two different substrates at the same time.
 This choice also comes with touchscreen control interface and sonars.

 - REVO Spot: This option was made for quickly curing small surfaces.
-The easy-to maneuver cart allows it to easily be moved virtually anywhere in the shop.
+The REVO Spot is available on an easy-to-maneuver cart, allowing it to easily be moved virtually anywhere in the shop.